jhildenbiddle/nth-grid/docs/index.md

 - Type: `boolean`
 - Default: `true`

 Sets the output of grid layout warnings during compilation.
-Compilation warnings are generated when `legacy` is set to `true` and a grid configuration is defined that is not compatible with legacy browsers.
+Compilation warnings are generated when [`float-legacy`](#float-legacy) is set to `true` and a grid configuration is defined that is not compatible with legacy browsers.

 <!-- tabs:start -->